nicholascc/bf-to-x64/README.md

 ### Usage

-The executable takes an input file path as a command line argument, and executes that file, providing some extra diagnostic information (a hex dump of the first 64 memory cells and the generated machine code).
+The executable takes an input file path as a command line argument, and executes that file.
+Add a second verbose flag "-v" to get extra diagnostic information about the file's execution (a hex dump of the generated assembly code and a hex dump of the first 64 cells in memory after program completion).

+Try out the examples in the `examples\` directory, such as `examples\mandelbrot.bf` which prints out an ASCII representation of the Mandelbrot set!

 Currently this JIT compiler does not support the ',' (input) instruction, and does not perform any optimizations on the input (e.g. folding long strings of `inc`s into a single `add`).